 There are ceilings on some UHCP benefits, such as inpatient care and outpatient medicines, and on some of the benefits provided by vertical programmes.
 The use of ceilings is highly unusual in European health systems and is a key cause of financial hardship when treatment-related expenditures exceed the ceiling.

 Balance billing is allowed for UHCP benefits.
 Health care providers are free to set their own prices, which should not exceed the historical value specified in the contract with insurance companies under older state health insurance programs (2007-2012) by more than 10%.
 For elective services, patients are required to pay the difference between the price paid by the UHCP and the price set by the provider.
 Providers’ ability to formally charge extra partly explains the minimal role of informal payments in Georgia.
-Balance billing can undermine transparency, however, and may lead to financial hardship for patients.
+Balance billing can undermine transparency and predictability of expenditures, however, and may lead to financial hardship for patients.

 Mechanisms to protect people from co-payments are insufficient.
 Although poor households are exempt from most co-payments, there is no explicit exemption from co-payments for people with common chronic conditions (see Table 4).